 The Wallingford Boys Lodge is a camp on Elfin Lake in Wallingford, VT.
 It has many uses throughout the year and for us, It was one of the best places to get married and the most fun we have ever had.
-The photos were taken the day we discovered the Wallingford Boys Lodge as well as some from the actual reception.
+Some of the photos shown taken the day we discovered the Wallingford Boys Lodge as well as some from the actual reception.
 Lauren has family history at the lodge as a child so it was a major consideration when we were searching for places to have our reception.
-We both, at first look, wanted the place for our wedding reception because of it’s rustic appeal and overall charm.
+We both rented the place for our wedding reception because of it’s rustic appeal and overall charm.
 Who wouldn’t want to get married in the backwoods of Vermont in a town rich with history and rustic appeal.

 Our wedding ceremony was at our lake house in Poultney, VT on Lake St. Catherine.
 Both the ceremony and the reception could have easily been at the lodge and many have done both but we decided to get married and venture from there to the lodge.
 We found remains of wedding arbors under the lodge and little bits of celebratory items throughout.
 That charm and history alone made it our ideal place to join in the history of others celebrating their wedding day.